 5. Change It Up

-“The basement is where most homeowners feel comfortable taking ‘decorative liberties,’” says Pantazes.
+“The finished basement is where most homeowners feel comfortable taking ‘decorative liberties,’” says Pantazes.
 Head to a thrift or salvage store and look for unique items.
 Want your space to feel like a ski lodge, a farmhouse or the ultimate football fan zone?
 “Channel your inner interior designer!” says Pantazes.

 6. Choose Your Ceiling